raviswanath/Salary-Predictions-/README.md

 ## File guide:
 Salary predictions- EDA and model build.ipynb : jupyter notebook containing all EDA, preprocessing and model building.

 Salary_Predictions_pipeline.py - Pipeline that bundles all of pre-processing, model building and tuning.

-alary_predictions - Exploratory analysis - Notebook with only the data exploration and viz.
+Salary_predictions - Exploratory analysis - Notebook with only the data exploration and viz.

 # Problem definition: